 How To Step In When You’re Concerned About Bullying

 There’s a lot of talk these days about bullying in our schools and its potential impact on our children.
 But, no matter how much you know about the topic, it can feel a little different when your own child is involved.
 It can be difficult to know when, or how, to talk with the school, or your child, in a way that is productive and beneficial.
-Next month’s social skills group, Preventing and Overcoming Bullying, can help your child navigate these waters.
-In the meantime, here are a few essential quick tips to keep in mind:
+Here are a few essential quick tips to keep in mind:

 - Take a breath

 It can be very tempting to react strongly when bullying is impacting your child.
 The first step in handling this well though is to take a deep breath.
 You want to respond to this challenge, not react to it.
 Resolve to taking a minute to learn more.
 Then, you can decide how best to proceed.
 You’ll be able to address this situation more effectively if you do so with a level head.